 The durability of the dry bag handles, lash points, straps, and material is crucial.
 Will the exterior withstand environmental encounters like rigid juniper branches along the river, thorny bushes on the trail’s edge, transport over boulder-strewn banks, or a dog’s sharp nails?

 Look for an extra layer of waterproof, durable material on the bottom of the bag and where it will experience high use.
 Lash points can be hard or soft, and strap variations include those for carry or compression.

 Obviously, the bag needs to be waterproof and the closure system needs to completely keep water out — even when submerged.
 And to top it off, the closure should be easy to use.
 Both zippers and roll-top bags require you to use them properly.

 Be sure to fully close your zippers and tightly roll your bags for a waterproof seal.

 What Size Dry Bag Should I Buy?

 If you are a minimalist paddler and just want a dry bag for the essentials: phone, keys, GPS device, a 3-10L dry bag works great.
-Same goes for beginner paddlers: If this is your first dry bag purchase, start with one on the smaller volume side.
+The same goes for beginner paddlers.
+If this is your first dry bag purchase, start with one on the smaller volume side.